 Real x(start=2, min=1);

-In other cases, they have been applied to model
+In other cases, they have been applied to model instances to

 change the values of parameters for that particular instance, e.g.,